twhite96/personal-goals/content-list/books.md

 # Books to Read

-- [ ] Data Structures and Algorithms in JavaScript
+- [x] Data Structures and Algorithms in JavaScript by Hermet Jain
 - [ ] Self-Taught Programmer
 - [ ] Introduction to Algorithms
 - [ ] Cracking the Coding Interview
 - [ ] JavaScript with Promises
+- [ ] Data Structures and Algorithms in JavaScript from O'Reilly